renyi/pyarchey/README.md

     cd pyarchey
     python setup.py install

-If you plan on doing some development, instead of `install` you can do 'develop'.
+If you plan on doing some development, instead of `install` you can do `develop`.

 ## History